- The Barbara Townsend Cromwell Professor in Lyme Disease and Tick-borne Illness

 Website: Recent Publications by Dr. Aucott

-Under Dr. Aucott’ s leadership the Johns Hopkins Lyme Disease Research Center has instituted the Lyme Disease Annual Physician CME Course and numerous education tools to help patients and physicians in the fight against the Lyme disease epidemic (hopkinslyme.org).
+Under Dr. Aucott’ s leadership the Johns Hopkins Lyme Disease Research Center has instituted a Physician CME Course and numerous education tools to help patients and physicians in the fight against the Lyme disease epidemic (hopkinslyme.org).

-Dr. Aucott lectures widely on the accurate diagnosis of Lyme disease and the understanding of chronic illness associated with post-treatment Lyme disease syndrome.
-He has numerous peer-reviewed publications on Lyme disease and has served on panels sponsored by the National Institutes of Health, the Institute of Medicine of the National Academies of Science, the National Institute of Standards and Technology, the Canadian institutes of Health Research, and the American Academy for the Advancement of Science.
-In 2017-2019 Dr. Aucott served as Chairman of the Health and Human Services Tick-Borne Working Group.
-The Working Group sent a report to Congress in December 2018 conveying gaps in disease prevention, treatment, and research and recommendations for the federal response.
+Dr. Aucott lectures widely on the accurate diagnosis of Lyme disease and the understanding of chronic illness associated with post treatment Lyme disease.
+He has numerous peer-reviewed publications on Lyme disease and has served on panels sponsored by the National Institutes of Health, the Institute of Medicine of the National Academies of Science, the National Institute of Standards and Technology, the Canadian Institutes of Health Research, and the American Academy for the Advancement of Science.
+In 2017-2019, Dr. Aucott served as Chairman of the Health and Human Services Tick-Borne Working Group and for the next 4 years on the Working Group’s subcommittees.
+The Working Group sent reports to Congress in 2018, 2020, and 2022 conveying gaps in disease prevention, treatment, and research and recommendations for the federal response.